 Should you be tagged by a zombie, you will be out of play for 30 minutes during which time you cannot be tagged, but you also cannot do any damage.
 When the 30 minutes expire, you come back into the game as a zombie whereby you will have to relinquish your weapon for the remainder of the game.

 Unlike humans, zombies are unarmed except for their bare hands.
-Knowing that, zombies do well to cultivate a strong network of espionage.
+Knowing that zombies do well to cultivate a strong network of espionage.
 Learn to move stealthily and fluidly without being noticed.
 Wearing clothes that blend into the surroundings and allow for free movement are a good idea.
 However, you don’t need to go as far as camo or ski masks.
 All you need are black hoodies and khakis which are non-descript and comfortable to wear.

-If you are upgraded as a zombie or allowed to use melee weapons (at the discretion of the game master), consider the following: PVC core pool noodles, NERF swords, NERF arrow maces (A NERF arrow stuck or glued into a hollow plastic shaft) and padded PVC weapons.
+If you are upgraded as a zombie or allowed to use melee weapons (at the discretion of the game master), consider the following: PVC core pool noodles, NERF swords, NERF arrow maces (A NERF arrow stuck or glued to a hollow plastic shaft) and padded PVC weapons.
 In addition, remember that it is wise to travel in packs to overwhelm small groups of humans.
 As zombies can only be stunned for several seconds, should you be shot, your fellow zombies will be able to pick up an attack where you left off.

 The amount of time that zombies are decommissioned for after being tagged is determined at the beginning of the game by the game master.